-We have campuses in regional Victoria in the Wimmera, Ballarat and Gippsland regions.
-The Berwick Campus is FedUni's newest campus and will be shared with Monash University in 2017.
-You have the opportunity to study on campus at these locations as well as through our partnerships with community centres and education institutes across regional and metro areas in Victoria and interstate.
+With campuses across Victoria in Ballarat, Berwick, Gippsland and Wimmera, you have the opportunity to study on campus at these locations as well as through our partnerships with community centres and education institutes across regional and metro areas in Victoria and interstate.
 Find out about our campuses.

-Full-time study applies to many of the programs at FedUni.
+Full-time study applies to many of the programs at Federation University.
 As a full-time student you can expect the majority of classes to fall any time between 8:30am and 6:30pm, Monday to Friday.
 Contact hours per week vary depending on your program.

-Part-time study options are available for a wide range of FedUni programs.
-Part-time study generally takes twice the length of time to complete, when compared to the full-time mode for the same program.
+Part-time study options are available for a wide range of courses.
+Part-time study generally takes twice the length of time to complete, when compared to the full-time mode for the same course.
 However this can vary depending on what you're studying or the schedule you have arranged with your faculty.

 There are a range of off-campus study options to choose from including: